kemsguy7/smart-contracts/README.md

 ## First smart Contract that models a fund me app

-To run this smart contract, first build using the command
+-To run this smart contract, first rename the .env.example file to .env then input your details

+- Next, build using the command below:

 ```
 make build or forge build